 Search engines want to relay quality search results back to their customers.
 Copywriting which contains bad grammar, spelling mistakes and general 'waffle' will be downrated in favour of competing sites with a better standard of literature.
 In a world where content is king, you should be devoting maximum effort into producing quality content.
-This is where those O-Level and GCSE English skills finally come in useful!
-If necessary, have a colleague proof-read your website before publication, or contact a copywriting expert for advice.
+If necessary, have a friend or work colleague proof-read your website before publication, or contact a copywriting expert for advice.
+We maintain a list of such services that might be able to help you with copywriting.
 Keep information detailed and relevant.
 Avoid too much repetition between pages.
 Ensure the content contains plenty of links going off to other websites.
 Just like when you're writing a scientific paper or essay, links and references to outside sources raise the credibility of your work.
 Take a look at how an average page is written and presented on Wikipedia, and aim for the same standard on your website.

 5. Learn HTML

 This may be a bit of a shock if you switched to RapidWeaver to avoid using code!
 However the fact is that HTML is dead-easy to learn.
+If you want to call yourself a web designer or developer, you are going to have to learn the basics of HTML sooner or later.
 You can learn a couple of basic tags like headings, block quotes, lists, sections, articles, abbreviations and text styles within an hour or two.
 Not only should these HTML tags give your pages greater consistency, but more importantly they'll structurally define parts of a page to search engines.
 To take one example; if you're using heading tags, you're telling search engines exactly where the titles are within your page and where chunks of body content is.
 Likewise if you decided to setup a simple unordered list, you're telling search engines that the content nested within comprises of short, snappy, factual details in bullet format.
 You certainly do not need a book on the subject of HTML.
 Neither do you need to learn the whole HTML standard.
 If you have previously used 'tags' in forum posts, blog posts or Facebook replies; then HTML code and tags is very similar.
 There are many free resources available online for learning HTML; with W3schools.com and Code Academy probably being the better ones to start with.